noah-finestone/Event_Management_API/README.md

 # Backend API for an event management system

-This API serves as the backend system for managing the arrangements and interactions of an event/party and its guestlist.
+API backend system for managing the arrangements and interactions of an event/party and its guestlist.

 #### This API  has 2 routes